ruslanmv/How-to-create-Project-in-Scala-with-Maven/README.md

 In this demo we will focus on **Apache Maven**

+Installing Apache Maven
+The installation of Apache Maven is a simple process of extracting the archive and adding the bin directory with the mvn command to the PATH.

+Detailed steps are:

+Have a JDK installation on your system.
+Either set the JAVA_HOME environment variable pointing to your JDK installation or have the java executable on your PATH.

+Extract distribution archive in any directory

+unzip apache-maven-3.9.1-bin.zip
+or

+tar xzvf apache-maven-3.9.1-bin.tar.gz
+Alternatively use your preferred archive extraction tool.

+Add the bin directory of the created directory apache-maven-3.9.1 to the PATH environment variable

+Confirm with mvn -v in a new shell.
+The result should look similar to

 ## Creating a Project

 You need somewhere for your project to reside.
 Create a directory somewhere and start a shell in that directory.